This post contains affiliate links. See our disclosure policy here.

 This cocktail recipe was adapted from The Essential Cocktail Book: A Complete Guide to Modern Drinks by the editors of PUNCH and Megan Krigbaum.

-Garnish with pineapple fronds and lime slice.
+Garnish with pineapple fronds, pineapple wedge, and lime slice.

 Ingredients